Frequently Asked Questions for Returning to Worship after Covid-19 Quarantine

-1. You name or family name
+1. Your name or family name

 2. Number of servings

-4. How many of the servings must be gluten free?
+4. How many of the servings must be gluten-free?

 5. Any special delivery instructions? (side or back door, put inside the storm door, etc)

-Allow two hours after the conclusion of the service to receive your delivery.
-The driver will try to call you some minutes before they reach your home.
+6. The driver will try to call you some minutes before they reach your home.
 Please answer the phone during that time, even if you don’t recognize the phone number!